 The PC World & More

 Next, there was an exploration of the magical world of games.
 Games were, perhaps, the biggest influence for bringing the computer into the home.
-Guests sat right down and played some of the early games released for the Nintendo and Sega and Atari and TI.
-Remember the Commodore 64?
-Also, the women of the 80s in gaming were featured.
+Guests played early video games from Nintendo, Sega and Atari.

-Opportunities were there to experience the original IBM PC and a large shelving display of more than a decade of computer development from a do-it-yourself Heathkit and other hobbyist computers to many early retail machines and the three crowns of personal computing -- Apple II, TRS-80 and Commodore PET.
+Visitors explored the original IBM PC and artifacts of more than a decade of computer development from a do-it-yourself Heathkit and other hobbyist computers to many early retail machines and the three crowns of personal computing -- Apple II, TRS-80 and Commodore PET.

 An exhibit of the Altair 8800 was intertwined with a fascinating story about a 1975 edition of Popular Electronics magazine, Paul Allen, Bill Gates, MITS, Ed Roberts and the beginning of Microsoft.
 The exploration of homebrew computing continued with the somewhat rare Mark-8 and SCELBI computers along with their legends.